nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ---
 layout: page
-title: MediMate: The Doctor’s Companion
+title: MediMate The Doctor’s Companion
 ---

 MediMate (MM) is a cross-platform desktop application for medical professionals, specifically for private doctors or